aeon0/d4lf/README.md

 | scripts | Running different scripts |

 ## How to filter

+All items are whitelist filters.
+If a filter for an unique or a certain item type is not included in your .yaml filters, they will be discarded.
+All sigils are blacklist filted, meaning by default all sigils are good unless they match any of the blacklisted affixes.
+See more detailed descriptions below.

 ### Aspects
 In your profile .yaml files any aspects can be added in the format of `[ASPECT_KEY, THRESHOLD, CONDITION]`.
 The condition can be any of `[larger, smaller]` and defaults to `larger` if no value is given.
 Smaller has to be used when the aspect go from high value to a lower value (eg. ‍Blood-bathed Aspect)